 Cute and Deadly: Learn about the Puffer Family

 It’s something you’d expect from a cartoon character: when threatened or stressed, you huff and puff to blow up to twice normal size, then grow spikes.
 The real-world equivalent of these animated antics takes place on coral reefs around the world every day, and it’s done by members of the Tetraodontidae fish family.
 They go by many names: pufferfish, balloonfish, blowfish, bubblefish, globefish, swellfish, toadfish, toadies and sea squab.
 Regardless of what they’re called, these fish are best known for their unique ability to expand and take on the appearance of spiked balloons when they are threatened.
-The waters of Wakatobi are home to a number of species of puffers that are easy to find and fascinating to watch.
+The waters of Wakatobi are home to a number of species of puffers.
+They’re easy to find, and fascinating to watch.
 Let’s meet some of these inflatable “soccer balls of the sea.”

-When escape isn’t possible, a puffer will revert to plan B, invoking their signature talent for expansion.
+When escape isn’t possible, a puffer will revert to plan B, invoking its signature talent for expansion.
 To inflate, a puffer will swallow water rapidly to fill its highly-elastic stomach, which swells to expand the fish to twice or more its normal size.
 This size change alone is enough to deter some would-be predators.
 But at the same time, hidden spikes on the puffer’s skin are raised, transforming this harmless-looking fish into a prickly ball of menace.
 A hungry predator may suddenly find itself facing an unpalatable pointy ball rather than a slow, tasty fish.
 But even if a predator manages to get a puffer down its throat, it still may find it got more than it bargained for.